-E. Uniforms are furnished to employees of the Road Department by the County.
-Road Department employees shall wear said uniforms at all times during regular working hours.
+E. Specific uniforms complying with OSHA standards are furnished to employees of the Road Department by the County.
+Road Department employees shall wear said uniforms at all times while on duty.
+AMENDED JUNE 26TH, 2025

-E. Each employee shall be responsible for the proper use of road department equipment.
+F. Each employee shall be responsible for the proper use of road department equipment.
 Any equipment problems or deficiencies should be reported immediately to the County Road Engineer/Supervisor.
 Trucks and equipment shall be cleaned at least once a week or more often as such need arises.